 Common Misconceptions about Replacing Windows

-Fitting double glazing is widely believed to be a great way to reduce energy bills by cutting heat loss from your property.
+A widely believed misconception is that a great way to reduce energy bills is to fit double glazing and cut heat loss from your property.
 But the fact is, windows tend to only leak around 10 per cent of a typical home’s total heat loss, compared to 35 per cent through the walls.

-According to the Energy Saving Trust, based on the resulting savings in reduced bills, it can take well over 50 years for the cost of installing new windows to be paid back.
+The Energy Saving Trust found that it can take over 50 years for the cost of installing new windows to be paid in reduced bills.
 One thing the salesmen don’t stress either, is that much of this improvement is simply down to draught-proofing, thanks to snugly fitted new frames.

 Another common misconception is that PVCu windows last forever and are maintenance free.
-In fact, there are a number of problems that can develop over time, such as defective handles, damaged seals and the glass misting up.
+Time can cause a number of problems such as defective handles, damaged seals and the glass misting up.

-Plus, anything made of PVCu on the exterior of the house will eventually succumb to the effects of UV light, becoming brittle and fading or yellowing.
-So it’s not unusual for PVCu windows to need replacement within 25 to 30 years.
+Plus, anything made of PVCu on the exterior of the house will eventually succumb to the effects of UV light.
+As they become brittle faded or yellow, it’s not unusual for them to need replacement within 25 to 30 years.